pooltogether/pooltogether-pool-contracts/README.md

 Current interest rate can be pulled from the CErc20 using:

-CErc20.markets(<asset>) and you should get back a tuple that contains, amoung other things, a supplyRateMantissa.
+CErc20.markets(<asset>) and you should get back a tuple that contains, amoung other things, a supplyRatePerBlock.
 This is the current per-block interest rate (scaled up by 1e18).

 CErc20 on Rinkeby: 0x61bbd7bd5ee2a202d7e62519750170a52a8dfd45